 We have had our garden towers for more than 15 years, and the cedar has held up well.
 We didn’t have to treat it with anything special.
 If you do observe any rot at the bottom of the poles, you can just trim off an equal amount of length on each pole.

-Ready to Give These Easy DIY Pole Bean Towers a Go?
+Ready to Give These Easy Pole Bean Trellis DIY Towers a Go?

-This has been a brief post, but that’s because this easy DIY pole bean tower project is so simple.
+This easy DIY pole bean tower project is so simple.
 Since this pole bean support idea is inexpensive as well, maybe you would like to give it a try.
 If you do decide to make a tower of your own, I’d love to see pictures of your completed project and where you decide to place it in your garden.